- About this Agreement

 Host registration and naming services

 Dynamic Host Configuration Protocol (DHCP) provides an automated mechanism for assigning IP host addresses.
-ComTech supports static DHCP assignment for any end system attached to the NCState.Net backbone.
+ComTech supports static DHCP assignment for an end system attached to the NCState.Net backbone.
 LAN Administrators must first register the end system address for DHCP hosts.
 All residence hall hosts receive IP addresses dynamically using ComTech-supported DHCP

 ComTech offers redundant managed firewall services to isolate and protect critical network hosts to the campus community.
 Please call the Network Operations Center ( NOC ) at 919.513.9675 to set up an appointment to discuss your firewall needs.